Firefox Updated With Native Support for M1 Macs, Mozilla Touts 'Dramatic Performance Improvements'

 Specifically, Firefox now launches over 2.5 times faster and web apps are now twice as responsive, according to Mozilla.

-If you are using a Mac with the M1 chip, Mozilla says you will need to fully exit and restart Firefox after upgrading to version 84 in order for the browser to run natively on Apple Silicon architecture.
+If you are using a Mac with the M1 chip, Mozilla says you will need to fully exit and restart Firefox after upgrading to version 84 in order for the browser to run natively on Apple Silicon.
 Mozilla promises not only faster performance, but also better battery life.

 Firefox 84 is also the final version to support Adobe Flash.